REG003/My-work/README.md

 Where do you copy it?

-- all host
+- All host

-- _Which file do you update to make Ansible run the playbook on a specific machine?
+Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 -update host file
 Which URL do you navigate to in order to check that the ELK server is running
 -  http://0.0.0.0:5601/app/kibana